 What is a marginal tax rate?

 Individuals and corporations under a progressive tax system have higher tax rates as taxable income increases.
-For example, a married couple with taxable income of $60,000 would be in the 28% marginal tax bracket.
+For example, a married couple with taxable income of $60,000 would be in the 15% marginal tax bracket.
 For every $1 deduction found, 15 cents would be saved.
 It is important to know your marginal tax bracket to make informed tax.